childsb/glusterfs-hadoop-docs/Configuration.markdown

 glusterfs --attribute-timeout=0 --entry-timeout=0 --volfile-id=/HadoopVol --volfile-server=<HOST_NAME> /mnt/glusterfs

+** Create the Mapred System Directory on the Gluster Volume Mount **

+Open a terminal and run the following command:

+   mkdir -p /mnt/glusterfs/mapred/system

 **Configure Passwordless SSH**

 Designate a server within your trusted storage pool to run the JobTracker for Hadoop 1.0 or the Resource Manager in the case of Hadoop 2.0 .
 For the SSH instructions, we will call this server the Master Server.
 We will set up passwordless SSH from the Master server to all the other nodes in the cluster.